ShipFail/consensus-oracle/PRD.md

    - Explains the consensus score and label.
    - Exposes per‑model answers for transparency.

-4. **Basic Question History (with Auth)**
+4. **Basic Question History**
-   Show the last N questions and their golden answers/consensus scores; persist for signed‑in users (Firebase Auth + Firestore).
+   Show the last N questions and their golden answers/consensus scores; persist for signed‑in users.

 5. **Strict Deterministic Settings**
-   Ensure all model calls use strict deterministic decoding (e.g., `temperature=0`, `top_k=1` or provider equivalent).
+   Ensure all model calls use strict deterministic decoding (e.g., `temperature=0`, `top_k=1` or provider equivalent) so that re‑asking the same question yields stable results.

-6. **Agent‑Friendly API**
-   Offer an MVP `POST /api/thoth` endpoint that returns golden answer, consensus score, label, and per‑model answers in JSON.

 ### 3.2 Stretch Goals (Post‑MVP)